 Specific Examples

 1. Resolving the Learning Crisis (Education): Currently, only about 36% of our K-12 education budget is spent directly on teaching within the classroom.
 California has failed vulnerable students at the most basic task: learning to read.
 We must aggressively reallocate funding away from bureaucratic overhead and directly into the pockets of the teachers working with students.
 At the same time, we need to strip away ideological fads from our teaching methods and mandate evidence-based reading and mathematics instruction statewide (see my School Partisan Analysis for detailed numbers on district performance with regard to where things work better in California).
 A specific problem is the State Board of Education, which is occupied by advocates who have failed repeatedly and yet continue to inject failed and expensive approaches into our schools.
+Really, paying the teachers more seems more just and likely effective than the monies spent on these magical ideas which delivered worse reading performance for our most vulnerable kids than that of Missisippi and other extremely poor states.

-To be sure, optimization across the vast areas of government ($300 Billion in expenditures) is a massive undertaking, and to be fair, many people are working on them.
-But too often entrenched interests drown out those common-sense voices that ask the obvious questions when magical and complex solutions are proposed and implemented.
+To be sure, optimization across the vast areas of government (300 Billion in expenditures) is a massive undertaking and to be fair, many people are working on them.
+But too often entrenched interests drown out those common sense voices that ask the obvious questions when magical and complex solutions are proposed and implemented.
 Ultimately, the Governor must answer and act for these people.

 Professional Bio

-I personally teach courses that are much larger than people might think—typically 500 to 800 students at a time.
-Over the years, I have taught Discrete Math, Probability, Algorithms, Artificial Intelligence, Programming, and Pedagogy.
+When people think of a university professor, they may picture someone giving a lecture and retreating to an office.
+But at a massive public institution like UC Berkeley, the reality is much more hands-on.
+I have taught Discrete Math, Probability, Algorithms, Artificial Intelligence, Programming, and Pedagogy.
+Generally, the courses I teach are very large—typically 500 to 800 students at a time.
 Running a class at that scale requires far more than just giving a lecture; it requires active, daily interaction with students—ranging from teaching, to administrivia, to accommodating various crises.
 It means constantly designing and revising materials and policies to meet their broad, diverse needs.
 To make that happen, I hire, supervise, and frankly, learn from dozens of vibrant young people on my course staff.

 We also must handle whatever comes our way.
 During COVID, we built new tools from scratch to handle remote exams, catch misconduct, and grade massive numbers of papers fairly.
 During labor actions, I have to thread the needle—respecting course staff while still serving my students.